cabforum/forum/Bylaws.md

 Categories of Forum Membership are defined as follows:

-* Voting Member, which contains the following sub-categories:
+* Voting Member, which contains the following two (2) sub-categories:
    * Certificate Issuer: The member organization operates a certification authority and meets the requirements for membership as a Certificate Issuer in one or more CWGs.
    * Certificate Consumer: The member organization produces software that processes certificates and meets the requirements for membership as a Certificate Consumer in one or more CWGs.

-* Non-Voting Member:  A Voting Member that has been suspended or an entity that operates a certification authority or produces software that processes certificates but does not meet the requirements for membership in at least one CWG.
+Non-Voting Membership consists of the following four (4) sub-categories:
    * Associate Member: As defined in Section 3.1
    * Interested Party: As defined in Section 3.2
-* Probationary Member: An applicant for membership but awaiting full qualification.
-During the probationary state, the organization has no voting rights.
-Probationary membership is valid for 12 months and may be renewed as decided by the CWG.
+   * Probationary Member: As defined in Section 3.3
+   * Non-Voting Member: As defined in Section 3.4

 Note: Based on section 3.1 in version 2.4 of the Bylaws, it was allowed for a Certificate Issuer that partially met the CWG membership criteria to be accepted as "Associate Member".
 Once version 2.5 of the Bylaws becomes effective, these Associate Members will automatically be re-assigned to the "Probationary Member" membership category, as desctibed in Section 3.3 below.